-My research focuses on post-conflict peacebuilding and state consolidation.
+My research focuses on UN peacebuilding and post-conflict state consolidation.
 Some of the questions that interest me:

 - How do governments regain legitimacy in the eyes of citizens after prolonged periods of state absence or predation?
 What role do peacebuilders play in enhancing (or eroding) state legitimacy?

 - How does rule of law interact with informal institutions where states are weak?
 How amenable are these institutions to third party reform?